yulmanperez/yulmanperez.github.io/_pages/about.md

 ======
 1. A new study on the mass transfer mechanims of Unconventional Formations (Shale) will be released soon.

-2. The study: Where is Curtailed Electricity in California?
-Opportunities for Energy Storage  will be presented at the 2025 SPE WRM.
+2. The study: Where is curtailed electricity happening in California?
+Opportunities for energy storage  will be presented at the 2025 SPE WRM.